Zvonimir Ivišić

-Zvonimir Ivišić (born 9 August 2003), nicknamed "Big Z", is a Croatian college basketball player on the Illinois Fighting Illini of the Big Ten Conference.
+Zvonimir Ivišić (born 9 August 2003), nicknamed "Big Z", is a Croatian college basketball player for the Illinois Fighting Illini of the Big Ten Conference.
 He formerly played for the Arkansas Razorbacks and the Kentucky Wildcats of the Southeastern Conference.

 Early life

 Ivišić was born in Vitez, Bosnia and Herzegovina and moved to Šibenik, Croatia when he was 14 years old.
-He played for SC Derby of the Montenegrin Basketball League and the ABA League from 2020 to 2023.
+He played for Studentski centar of the Montenegrin Basketball League and the ABA League from 2020 to 2023.
 Ivišić declared for the NBA Draft in 2022 and 2023, but ultimately withdrew both times.

 College career

 Kentucky

 Ivišić committed to play college basketball in the United States for the University of Kentucky.
 He was not declared eligible to play by the NCAA until halfway into the Wildcats' season.
 Ivišić made his collegiate debut on January 20, 2024, against Georgia and had 13 points, five rebounds, two assists, three blocks and two steals in 16 minutes played during a 105–96 win.
 He averaged 5.5 points, 3.3 rebounds, and 1.3 blocks over 15 games played during his freshman season.
 Ivišić announced he would be entering the NCAA transfer portal shortly after it was reported that Kentucky head coach John Calipari would be leaving the program to become the head coach at Arkansas.